 Today, we depend on fossil fuels for things like clothing plastics and chemicals.

-In a bioeconomy those products are made from biological materials like coffee-grounds, spider silk, or compounds produced with the help of microorganisms.
+In a bioeconomy those products are made from organic biological materials like coffee-grounds, spider silk, or compounds produced with the help of microorganisms.

 Watch our video below if you prefer viewing an informational video to reading our text.
 Don’t forget to return and give us your comments after the video finishes!